ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/img_nn_stcube/build_nn.md

 ```console
 jupyter notebook
 ```

-Now, open lab.ipynb from the extracted project files folder on the notebook.
-Then, execute the first code block to import the required packages
+Open `lab.ipynb` from the extracted project files folder on the notebook.

+Execute (click `Run`) the first code block to import the required packages:
 ```python
 import tensorflow as tf